Circle patterns with obtuse exterior intersection angles: Abstract

 \section{Abstract}

-Koebe-Andreev-Thurston theorem studies the existence and rigidity of circle patterns of a given combinatorial type and the given non-obtuse exterior intersection angles.
-By using the topological degree theory and variational principle, this paper derives a series of results generalizing Koebe-Andreev-Thurston theorem to the case of obtuse exterior intersection angles.
+Thurston's Circle Pattern Theorem studies existence and rigidity of circle patterns of a given combinatorial type and the given non-obtuse exterior intersection angles.
+Using topological degree theory, variational principle, Teichm\"{u}ller theory, and Sard's Theorem, this paper generalizes Circle Pattern Theorem to the case of obtuse exterior intersection angles.